autarch/perl-advent-calendar-2015-stepford/article.md

 # Building Santa's Naughty and Nice List with Stepford

-Keeping the naughty and nice list up to date has been taking up way too much elvish time that they'd rather use for drinking pine juice and playing Dark Souls.
+It's a little known fact that Santa's elves are the ones responsible for producing his yearly naughty and nice list.
+But working on the list has been taking up time that they'd rather use for drinking pine juice and playing Dark Souls.
 So the elves pooled their money and hired me to automate building the list.
 Looking at how they'd built the list before, I realized that [Stepford](https://metacpan.org/release/Stepford) was the perfect tool for the